BrightspaceUILabs/facet-filter-sort/README.md

 > - [x] Demo page
 > - [ ] README documentation

-For further information on this and other components, refer to [The Brightspace UI Guide](https://github.com/BrightspaceUI/guide/wiki).

-Collection of (search) facet, filter, and sort components
+Collection of old filter and sort components.
+Use the `d2l-filter` in [BrightspaceUI/core](https://github.com/BrightspaceUI/core/tree/main/components/filter).
+A sort dropdown component will be coming to `core` eventually.

 ## Installation